kensanata/oddmu/README.md

 to Oddmu, or you can require authentication for certain actions.
 Furthermore, you can do the same for directories, allowing you to use subdirectories as separate sites, each with their own editors.

+### Templates

+The `themes` folder has some ideas of how to tweak the HTML templates.

+### Permissions

+An unexplored idea would be to parse a config file that has usernames and passwords, groups usernames into roles, and assigns access to the various actions based on these roles.
+This would obviate the need for a web server acting as a reverse proxy.

+Then again, not having to care about roles and permissions has been a relief.

 ## Dependencies